18F/foia-recommendations/recommendations.md

 #### User stories

-The following stories are in the format of: As a <user type>, in order to <accomplish a goal>, I need <to do an action>.
+The following stories are in the format of: As a [user personna], in order to [accomplish a goal], I need [to do an action].
 Ratings of small, medium, or large are based on how well understood the work is, amount of risk and reliance on outsiders, and level of effort.

 ##### Agency metadata file